Early-Career Women Scientists’ Discuss Assertiveness

 Yes, I’m offended when people say we need to change ourselves to compensate for bias against women.
 When women are assertive, some people perceive it as aggression.
 However, the same assertiveness is often considered acceptable in a man.
 That doesn’t seem fair.
 I think biased people and systems need to change, not us.

 Well said.
 System change is happening slowly but too slowly.
 We can help change happen faster by supporting each other.
 I like the idea of publicly supporting and agreeing with ideas put forward by female colleagues.

 Do any of you find that some male colleagues take advantage of your niceness?
 One man often asks me to take his turn at cleaning shared lab equipment but has yet to return the favor.
 It may sound trifling, but little things like that add up.
 [Everyone groans and nods.]

 They might try it with me, but I don’t let them get away with it.
 I negotiate a favor that I want in exchange and even get it in writing.

 Oh, no!
 You might come off as being aggressive!
 [They all laugh.]

-This is helping me think of other common problems.
+We could compare ideas on how to handle other common problems.
 For example, what can we do about how women tend to get less credit than men on publications for our research contributions?

 Login to join the conversation!
 Share your experiences and tips!
 We will publish representative comments anonymously.